 Regardless where you buy, your skin and health will thank you for putting quality products on your skin void of any harsh chemicals.
 Switching to safer products will substantially lower toxins in your body, limiting your body’s toxin exposure to elements outside of your control .
 It also further enables your body to defend itself from instead of continually becoming overburdened, which causes illness.

 While I can DIY skincare all day long, DIYing cosmetics is not for the faint of heart.
 I personally should have ended up on the Pinterest Fails website looking like a clown after trying beetroot powder for blush and ginger/cinnamon on my face.
 It wasn’t a pretty sight at all, and has lead me to not recommend DIYing makeup products.
-If you’re brave enough, there are many recipes on Pinterest to try out.
+If you’re brave enough, there are many recipes on Pinterest to try out… and I would LOVE to hear how it works out for you!

 More posts in this series: